 Do not apologise, Chris.

 I heard that you did.
-It didn’t sound like one to me, so I am happy.
+It didn’t sound like one to me.

-Let us show the world our limited horizons and an ethical consciousness the size of a Chubby Red Stripe bottle.
+Let us show the world our limited horizons and ethics and consciousness the size of a Red Stripe bottle.

 Yours Truly,